Oscar Gonzalez Preview, Player Props: Guardians vs. Twins

 Oscar Gonzalez At The Plate

-- Gonzalez is batting .219 with seven doubles, two triples, two home runs and five walks.
+- Gonzalez is hitting .213 with seven doubles, two triples, two home runs and five walks.

-- In 52.1% of his 48 games this season, Gonzalez has picked up at least one hit.
-He's also had eight multi-hit games.

-- He has hit a long ball in two of 48 games played this year, and in 1.2% of his plate appearances.
+- He has hit a home run in two of 49 games played this season, and in 1.2% of his plate appearances.

-- Gonzalez has driven home a run in eight games this year (16.7%), including more than one RBI in 6.3% of his games.

-- He has scored at least once 13 times this year (27.1%), including one multi-run game.
+- In eight games this year (16.3%), Gonzalez has picked up an RBI, and in three of those games (6.1%) he had more than one.

+- In 13 of 49 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.